 In this post, You’ll learn numerous interesting facts about the Palace of Versailles, the ultimate royal palace that sparked one of the most important events in human history.

 1. Where is the Palace of Versailles located?

-The Palace of Versailles is located in the south-west of the French capital of Paris, in the department of Yvelines and in the region of Île-de-France.
+The Palace of Versailles is located southwest of the French capital of Paris, in the department of Yvelines, and the region of Île-de-France.